wyrmworkspublishing/free5e/en-US/Characters_Codex/06_Spellcasting/Spell_Descriptions/N/Nullify_Sense.md

 - For each increase by two levels, you can nullify a parasense that does not rely on a supporting sense already covered by this spell.

 The same increase can only be used for one of these options.
-So if, for example, yo want to nullify a parasense not covered by the 2nd level version of this spell for two creatures, you can increase use a 5th level spell slot to do so (adding one spell level for the additional creature and two levels for the additional parasense).
+So if, for example, you want to nullify a parasense not covered by the 2nd level version of this spell for two creatures, you can use a 5th level spell slot to do so (adding one spell level for the additional creature and two levels for the additional parasense).